 How Much Does Subdivision Cost a Developer?

 Where do I find the answer to my question how much does subdivision cost?
-The answer is different from job to job, as there is variable scope of work form site to site.
+The answer is different from job to job, as there is variable scope of work from site to site.
 This article will explore the cost components that as a whole will cover the work and fee scope for a typical subdivision project.
 What needs to be understood is that no one job is the same- whilst a ballpark figure can be estimated with reasonable accurate, there is no overall unit or square meter rate that can be applied to answer the question “how much does subdivision cost”.
-Once you have read this article, there is a whole section on subdivision costs on our website that may interest you further.

 Subdivision Statutory Charges